AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

 # 3D model of the test environment in the building

 ## Purpose
-This serves the development of a simple model generator that can be used to add buildings and objects to the 3D scene.
+Development of a simple model generator that can be used to add buildings and objects to the 3D scene.
 Currently the program supports the following objects:
   * Drones
   * Hospital
   * Post office